-In July, the Bureau released two reports on parking in Worcester, as part of a multi-year effort on transportation with support from the Barr Foundation.
+Soon after the release of the Bureau's commercial property report, it had the opportunity to present and participate in the EcoTarium's Community Forum on Environmental Justice in Worcester on April 11.
+At the forum, located in the EcoTarium's Alden Planetarium, the part of a multi-year effort on transportation with support from the Barr Foundation.
 The two parts are meant to be read together.
 The first, Feeding the Meter: Public Parking Usage in Worcester utilized extensive data provided by the City's Department of Transportation and Mobility regarding on-street and public off-street parking usage.
 Using data going back to 2021, the report was able to demonstrate the increasing usage of the City's Passport Parking app and subsequent increases in usage of the City's public lots through both kiosk and app usage in that time period.
 Feeding the Meter also reported on garage use in the City.
 Worcester has five public garages downtown, and the surface lot next to the library which uses the same payment system.
 The report found that Major Taylor Garage was by far the most-used garage, whether by monthly pass holders or transient users.
 Federal Plaza Garage was a close second.
 Surprisingly, McGrath Lot has more monthly pass users than either Union Station or Worcester Common Garage, and had more monthly transient users than either Pearl Elm or Union Station for at least 36 months in a row.